-Wear your peasant garb suitable to playing active games (or take part in the many less strenuous ones) and leave the pretty upper-class accessories at home.
+Wear your peasant garb for playing active games or to take part in the peasant pastimes, and leave the upper-class accessories at home.

-Bring your blanket to sit upon, your cup, bowl, and spoon, and a midday snack and water.
+Bring your blanket or chair to sit upon, your cup, bowl, and spoon, a midday snack and picnic beverage.
+Bring water.

-A simple peasant stew will be available for dinner around 5ish for a peasant-accessible fee of $4.
+There is no site fee.
+A simple peasant meal will be available for dinner around 5ish.

 Alcohol is prohibited as the site is a public park!

 The best event of the year – don’t miss out — We hope to see many happy peasants there!

 Site: David Rodgers Park, 2800 1st Ave W, Seattle, WA 98119 (Corner of 1st Ave.
 West and W. Raye St.)